POM: Prescription only medicine

 Methotrexate should only be prescribed by physicians with expertise in the use of methotrexate and a full understanding of the risks of methotrexate therapy.
-Patients must be educated to use the proper injection technique.
+Patients must be educated and trained in the proper injection technique when self-administering methotrexate.
 The first injection of Metoject PEN should be performed under direct medical supervision.
 Metoject PEN is injected once weekly.

 The patient must be explicitly informed about the fact that Metoject PEN is administered once a week only.
 It is advisable to determine an appropriate fixed day of the week for the injection.